top of page

 Software Design and Generative AI

-Lead graduate students: Guilherme Pereira (primary advisor Rafael Priknadlicki) and Vicki Jackson
+Lead graduate students: Guilherme Pereira (primary advisor Rafael Priknadlicki)

-Recent papers: "Early Results from a Study of GenAI Adoption in a Large Brazilian Company: The Case of Globo"
+" and "Early Results from a Study of GenAI Adoption in a Large Brazilian Company: The Case of Globo"

 Software Maintenance Meetings